Arlodotexe/windows-interact/README.md

 - Hide an app
 - Switch to an app

 To get started, you need to register your apps.
 You will need the absolute path of the executable at the minimum.
-To properly format a system path on Windows, it is recommended that you use ```System.path`C:\absolute\path` ```
+To easily format a Windows path for use in Javascript, it is recommended that you use ```System.path`C:\absolute\path` ```

 NOTICE: The registered name must be the same as the executable.